ericnlchen/DH110/Assignments/Assignment01.md

 `Severity Rating: N/A`
 ### 9. Help Users Recognize, Diagnose, and Recover From Errors
-It was unable to encounter error situations in Waffle, so I have nothing to comment on this heuristic.
+I was unable to encounter error situations in Waffle, so I have nothing to comment on this heuristic.

 `Severity Rating: N/A`
 ### 10. Help and Documentation